Cosy-harks/Knowledge/README.md

 # Knowledge #

 What to learn.
 Notes on what I've learned.

 Folders - Topic.
 .md's - The knowledge notes for folder topic.

-For algs.
+For algorithms.
 "The White Book"